vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics-prereq.md

 ## Deploy VM with solution

-To deploy the VM, you can leverage the following [script](../scripts/IaC/VM/azure-creation.ps1) which does the
+To deploy the VM, you can leverage the following [script](../scripts/IaC/VM/azure-creation.ps1) which:
-following:

-1. Create or update the resource group
+1. Creates or update the resource group
-2. Create or update VM
+2. Creates or update VM
-3. Opens Remote Connection to connect into VM
+3. Opens Remote Desktop Connection to connect into that VM

 **Note:** you will find the script in **ROOT/scripts/IaC/VM** folder.
 Navigate to that folder.